Family Road Trip to Pacific Grove

 PG is chock full of lodging options ranging from quaint B&Bs to classic motels.
 Some good options for familes with children include:

-- Butterfly Grove Inn, located near the Monarch Butterfly Sanctuary, has a pool, and most rooms have fireplaces and whirpool tubs.
+- Butterfly Grove Inn, located near the Monarch Butterfly Sanctuary, has a pool, and most rooms have fireplaces and whirlpool tubs.

 - Bide-a-Wee Inn and Cottages, which is pet-friendly and has picnic tables and barbeque pits available